tbats46/Sync/README.md

-This script is a Bash script designed to synchronize two directories, referred to as the "master" and "slave" directories, using rsync over SSH.
+This script is a Bash/Python script designed to synchronize two directories, referred to as the "master" and "slave" directories, using rsync over SSH.
 Here's a breakdown of its components:

 1. Variables
 MASTER_DIR and SLAVE_DIR: Paths to the master and slave directories.